philipfong/auto-grocery-delivery/README.md

 ### How does this work? ###

 1. The script will open a brand new browser session in Chrome
 2. It will then visit the website in that Chrome window.
-From there you can shop around and add items to your cart.
+From there you can shop around and add items to your cart, but it's recommended that you have your cart already filled prior to running this.
 3. It will wait for you to reach the checkout page (for Instacart) or your cart page (for Amazon).
 If there are no delivery windows available, the script will wait a random number of seconds and refresh the page.
 4. If a timeslot becomes open, it will select it immediately and attempt the checkout process automatically.